avsurganov/ItinGen/README.md

 - User-inputted start locations outside of Chicago are not supported.
 - If something loads incorrectly and there is no generate button and no like buttons, you can click home to make the generate button re-appear
 - If you generate an itinerary with invavlid values, such as the time being between 8pm and 6am, then click home, then generate an itinerary using the dislike or like button, the generate button will appear below the generated itinerary.
 We are aware of this bug, but decided it did not interfere with the user experience and was not worth fixing.
+- A few select custom locations will not generate an intinerary because our algorithim does not recognize them